 What are the arguments in favor of Triple Talaq?

-- Arbitrary: Triple talaq has been backed by the All India Muslim Personal Law Board (AIMPLB), a private organization which monitors the enforcement of Muslim personal law.
+- Arbitrary: Triple talaq has been backed by the All India Muslim Personal Law Board (AIMPLB), a private organization that monitors the enforcement of Muslim personal law.
 It mentions that the State does not have the right to interfere in religious matters.

 - Cultural diversity: India is popular for its diverse cultural trends.
 Every religion can practice their own laws and rules, with no interference from the lawmaking bodies.
 Discouraging this feature will be a bad move since there are Hindu personal laws too that allows them to have their own rules.
 Changing the diversity of India and forcing them to adapt to the uniform civil code will be an extreme move.